zhangyuanxun/dstm/README.md

           associated    ---       0.0109             BioMart    ---       0.0036                ccle    ---       0.0179
 ```

-- visualize the trend of tools or datasets been investigated by researchers over the last ten years.
+- visualize the trend of tools or datasets been investigated by researchers for particular research topic over the last ten years.

 - visualize the research topics in 2D-space for finding similar topics among scientific communities, which could be applied to cross-domain recommendations, or cross-domain knowledge sharing.